Hair loss Prevention During Chemotherapy: Are We Closer To The Answer?

 Take note of the following options:

 Scalp hypothermia is a process that makes use of ‘cooling caps’ during the chemotherapy session to slow down the blood flow to the scalp.
 The cap is worn by the patient for a period of time before, during, and after each session to prevent major hair loss.
 These cooling caps use a two-piece cooling system that is controlled by a computer.
 While one cap circulates a cooled liquid during each treatment, the second cap covers the first to hold it in place and keep the cold from escaping.

 The cooling constricts blood vessels in the scalp, a simple process that reduces the amount of chemo that reaches the cells of hair follicles.
 This, in turn, significantly reduces the activity of the hair follicles too, which makes them less attractive to chemo, thereby, preventing loss of hair.

 Several chemotherapy patients have recorded significant hair loss prevention results by adopting a gentle hair care routine.
 Less frequent washing using a gentle, mild shampoo, limited sun exposure, no colour or perm treatments, and limited usage of hard brushes and styling tools has helped them reduce the risks of losing a significant amount of hair.

-Other measures the women took were showering at room-temperature water, limited usage of clips, hats and other hair restraints, and sleeping on a silk pillowcase.
-These actions, combined with cooling caps, is currently the best answer to hair loss prevention during chemotherapy.
+Other measures the women took were showering in room-temperature water, limited usage of clips, hats, and other hair restraints, and sleeping on a silk pillowcase.
+These actions, combined with cooling caps, are currently the best answer to hair loss prevention during chemotherapy.

 While losing your hair during chemotherapy can be a challenging and trying experience, science is quickly advancing, and we can hope for stronger, more effective solutions in the future.